Rigidity of high dimensional graph manifolds: Dehn twists

 \section{Dehn twists}

+In this section we define Dehn twists.
+Only the definition of Dehn twist is strictly needed for the proof of Theorem \ref{rigiddec:thm}, but we will also provide some motivation and make some side remarks.

-We now would like to glue the diffeomorphisms $\psi_i\colon V_i\to V'_i$ provided by Lemma~\ref{diffeo:pieces} into a diffeomorphism $\psi \colon M\to M'$.
+Let us first of all point out the issue we have to deal with.
+In order to establish smooth rigidity for graph manifolds, one would like to glue the diffeomorphisms $\psi_i\colon V_i\to V'_i$ provided by Lemma~\ref{diffeo:pieces} into a diffeomorphism $\psi \colon M\to M'$.
 In order to make this strategy work, we have to take care of two issues.
 First, to define $\psi$ we have to check that if $V_i$ and $V_j$ share a boundary component $H$, then $\psi_i$ and $\psi_j$ coincide on $H$.
 Once this has been established, we have to ensure that the obtained $\psi$ induces the isomorphism $\varphi\colon \pi_1 (M)\to \pi_1 (M')$ fixed at the beginning of the section.
 The following remark, which is essentially due - in a different context - to Nguyen Phan~\cite{N}, shows that the issues just discussed may really hide some subtleties.

 \begin{remark} Suppose $M=M'$ is a graph manifold obtained by gluing two pieces $V_1$, $V_2$ along their unique boundary component $H=V_1\cap V_2\subseteq M$.
 Fix a basepoint $x_0\in H$, and set $G_1=\pi_1 (V_1,x_0)$, $G_2=\pi_1 (V_2,x_0)$, $K=\pi_1 (H,x_0)$.
 The group $\pi_1 (M,x_0)$ is canonically identified with the amalgamated product $G=G_1\ast_K G_2$, where we are considering $K$ as a subgroup of $G_1$ and $G_2$ via the natural (injective) maps induced by the inclusions $H\hookrightarrow V_1$, $H\hookrightarrow V_2$.
 Let us take $g_0\in K\setminus \{1\}$.
 Since $K$ is abelian, there exists a unique isomorphism $\varphi\colon G\to G$ such that